 Reçica reiterated that they are the only company that provides the service and that they are not the only company that carries out billing and collection in accordance with regulations.

-"The same thing happens to other local public enterprises in Pristina, and it is unfair that this issue is being made to 'Pastrimi', while other enterprises do not have such a thing and ultimately our enterprise is a self-financing enterprise and is not part of the municipal budget.
+"The same thing happens to other local public enterprises in Pristina, and it is unfair that this issue is being raised with 'Pastrimi', while other enterprises do not have such a thing and ultimately our enterprise is a self-financing enterprise and is not part of the municipal budget.
 And there is no logic for the municipality to collect on our behalf, because we normally depend heavily on collection because we cover all expenses and costs from those funds," he said.

 He also said that since January of this year, they have over 2 million euros uncollected, adding that if this continues, the service will be rendered impossible.